 -

 Add in the cinnamon, cumin, paprika, and cayenne pepper.
-Stir and cook for a minute.
+Stir and cook for about 30 seconds, stirring constantly.

 -